Shivangsinhs/Analytics_Projects/11_Northwind Trading project/README.md

 - Data Source: Maven Analytics
 - Tools: Tableau, SQL, Python
-- Special Thanks to Manish Sharma (friend)
+- Special thanks to Manish Sharma (friend) for their invaluable collaboration on this project.